jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 Content-Type header is “application/xml” or “application/json”
 Accept header as “application/xml”  or “application/json”

+steps
-import or export test case collection to a json file.
+1. import or export test case collection to a json file.

-command line to run postman test case collection: newman run <path to postman-collection.json>
+2. command line to run postman test case collection: "newman run &lt;path to postman-collection.json&gt;"

 ## SQL injection ##

 SQL injection occurs when building a sql string by concateing parameter values.
-Solution: use SQL parameters in sql, named parameter or positional parameter.
+Solution: use parameterized SQL statment, either named parameter or positional parameter.
 PreparedStatement and setXXXParameter().

 ## Spring @Component